padiketeku/EnvMonMod/EMM-Prac-3-Bitemporal Change Analysis.md

 - **Changes between cover types (from-to change analysis)**

 The results above show changes in the spatial extent of a habitat.
-However, we would step up this analysis to observe changes between classes inclduing the spatial extent of the change.
+However, we would step up this analysis to observe changes between classes including the spatial extent of the change.
 For instance if woodland pixels changed to other cover, what cover was that and what was the spatial extent for this change.

 Relabel the classification images